Dick de Hoog

-Frederik Hermanus "Dick" de Hoog (16 June 1881 – 3 January 1939) was the Indo (Eurasian) president of the Indo European Alliance, member of People's Council and professional politician in the Dutch East Indies.
+Frederik Hermanus "Dick" de Hoog (16 June 1881 – 3 January 1939) was the Indo (Eurasian) president of the Indo-European Alliance, a member of the People's Council, and a professional politician in the Dutch East Indies.
 He was also a Grand Master (Masonic) of the Dutch East Indies Freemasonry (Grand Orient of the Netherlands).

-He was born on Ambon and died in Bandung, Dutch East Indies.
+He was born in Ambon and died in Bandung, Dutch East Indies.
 He was the son of a Dutch man Johannes Hermanus Josephus de Hoog, employed in the Dutch East Indies Navy, and Indo (Eurasian) mother Susanna Beekman.
-He was married to the Indo Chinese Kiong Nio Oei (1874–1961).
+He was married to the Indo-Chinese Kiong Nio Oei (1874–1961).
 The couple had two adoptive children.